PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Quantifying our world into data.md

 1. Describe the object in at least 100 words.
 2. Quantify the object into (at least 10) variables.
 3. Form a data-driven research question based on your variables and the description of the object.
-4. Describe the background for your research question based on your research question, formal description, variables and other resources found online.
-References your sources using APA citation.

 C) Questions: Defining phenomena as data